-Many of our patients who are interested in dental implants in Beverly Hills and Los Angeles want to understand the technology behind this tooth replacement method.
+Many of our patients who are interested in dental implants in Beverly Hills and Los Angeles want to understand the technology behind this tooth-replacement method.
 They often wonder how an artificial tooth can be permanently placed in the mouth.
-In fact, Dr. Farnoosh believes that understanding the technology behind dental implants helps his patients feel confident about the durability, longevity and appearance of their new teeth.
+In fact, Dr. Farnoosh believes that understanding dental implant treatment and the technology behind dental implants helps his patients feel confident about the durability, longevity, and appearance of their new teeth.

 Be sure to get the basics of dental implants before reading on to learn more about this exciting technology for people living with tooth loss.